 BARKA Foundation is closely monitoring the Coronavirus situation in Burkina Faso.
 We will continue to update this page with the latest news, updating the timeline below with significant events and information.

 The healthcare system in Burkina Faso is already virtually on its knees due to an ongoing unprecedented humanitarian crisis, and most medical facilities in Sahel, Centre-Nord and Nord regions have either closed or are barely able to function.
-We are concerned that a widespread outbreak of Coronavirus could have catastrophic results.
+There is concern that a widespread outbreak of Coronavirus could have catastrophic results.

-Please also check BARKA’s news archives The BARKIVES for the latest news articles from the international press.
+Please also check BARKA’s news archives The BARKIVES for the latest news articles about COVID-19 in Burkina Faso from the international press.

-Number of people reached thus far with soap distribution and handwashing sensitization: over 3000.
+Number of people reached thus far with soap distribution, handwashing sensitization and mask distribution: 9900.

-BARKA’s Response for its Burkina Faso Staff: Until further notice BARKA’s entire staff is prohibited from traveling to Ouagadougou or Bobo-Dioulasso.
-Currently we are happy to report that all staffers are healthy and no one has fallen sick.
-We are taking measures to protect staff with masks and gloves when they distribute soap.
+BARKA’s Response for its Burkina Faso Staff: Currently we are happy to report that all staffers are healthy and no one has fallen sick.
+We are taking measures to protect staff with masks and gloves when they interact with villagers and other beneficiaries.

 If you are in Burkina Faso and feel sick, call the Burkina Faso hotline at (226) 52-19-53-94 or (226) 70-95-93-27, or dial 35 35, if you suspect you might have COVID-19.

 Current COVID Case numbers and statistics per the Ministry of Health: (updated monthly):

 Total Number of Cases of COVID-19 since March 9: 15,103 (as of October 31)

 *Cases are currently spiking in Ouagadougou after the 10-day international film festival FESPACO took place which brought may foreigners to the country.
 The US government has raised its Travel Advisory warning to Level 4: Do Not Travel.